Perfexionists/perun/docs/complexity/circ.rst

 File Format Description
 -----------------------
-A brief description of the CCICC file format elements.
+A brief description of the CIRC file format elements.

  - file-name: specifies the collector output file name, default value: "trace.log"
  - storage-init-size (optional): specifies the initial storage size if direct file output is not used